privilegetest/AnswerAutomationTest/README.md

 Java, Selenium, TestNG

 #### Test Cases
-Test Case Design patten followed is the Page Object Model
+Test Case Design pattern followed is the Page Object Model

 ###### TestCase1 tests
 Path to sourcecode with description of test methods and base classes: